-- 2 students had an incorrect FTE reported.
-As a result, the ADM for the School was overreported by 0.32. - 2 students had 10 consecutive unexcused absences and should have been withdrawn.
-As a result, the ADM for the School was overreported by 0.17.
+- 4 students were reported with incorrect enrollment dates.
+As a result, the ADM for the School was overreported by 0.06. - 3 students had 10 consecutive unexcused absences and should have been withdrawn.
+As a result, the ADM for the School was overreported by 0.30. - 2 students had excessive absences which resulted in a non-fundable period.
+As a result, the ADM for the School was overreported by 0.11.